CosmosOS/Cosmos/Docs/articles/Kernel/VFS.md

 ## Move a file

-Actually, File.Move() is not plugged in Cosmos, so you need to Copy the file and then delete the old file.
+File.Move() is not currently plugged in Cosmos, so you need to copy the file and then delete the old file.
 Here is an example Method:
 ```C#
 public static void MoveFile(string file, string newpath)